 Skip to main content

-Multimodal large language models are capable of processing images and text together in a single request.
-They can describe visual content, answer questions about images, and support tasks such as image captioning, document analysis, chart interpretation, optical character recognition (OCR), and content moderation.
+Multimodal large language models are capable of processing images, video, and text together in a single request.
+They can describe visual content, answer questions about images or video, and support tasks such as image captioning, document analysis, chart interpretation, optical character recognition (OCR), video summarization, and content moderation.

 Endpoint

-You can interact with a multimodal LLM through the v1/chat/completions endpoint by including image inputs alongside text in the request.
-This allows you to provide an image URL or base64-encoded image as part of the conversation, enabling use cases such as image captioning, asking questions about a photo, requesting a chart summary, or combining text prompts with visual context.
+You can interact with a multimodal LLM through the v1/chat/completions endpoint by including image or video inputs alongside text in the request.
+This allows you to provide an image URL, video URL, or base64-encoded data as part of the conversation.

 URL input

-Within the v1/chat/completions request body, the "messages" array accepts inline image URLs.
-For example:
+Within the v1/chat/completions request body, the "messages" array accepts inline image or video URLs.

 "messages": [